astronomer/docs/astro/ci-cd.md

 To automate code deploys to a single Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository hosting an Astronomer project:

-1. In your Git repository, configure the following environment variables:
+1. In your Jenkins pipeline configuration, add the following environment variables:

     - `DEPLOYMENT_ID`: Your Astro Deployment ID
     - `ASTRONOMER_KEY_ID`: Your Deployment API key ID